UnicusnTT/deno_permissions_template/README.md

 2. Execute `<task>`.
 3. Note what permissions it requests.
 4. Determine how you want to include them in `permissions/allowed.ts`.
 5. Remember: Using `permissions/denied.ts` as well can sometimes achieve the same with less code!
-Ex: If only a few files need to be protected but a lot of files in the workig directory need to be accesses, you can specify the protected files in `permissions/denied.ts` and simply use `Deno.cwd()` or `.` in `permissions/allowed.ts`!
+Ex: If only a few files need to be protected but a lot of files in the directory need to be accesses, you can specify the protected files in `permissions/denied.ts` and simply use `Deno.cwd()` or `.` in `permissions/allowed.ts`!

 ## Contributing